Fly Away (Haddaway song)

-"Fly Away" is a song by Trinidadian-German musician Haddaway, released on 30 April 1995 as the lead single from his second album, The Drive (1995).
+"Fly Away" is a song by Trinidadian-German musician Haddaway, released on 30 April 1995, by Ariola and Coconut Records, as the lead single from his second album, The Drive (1995).
 It was written by Dee Dee Halligan, Richard W. Palmer-James and Junior Torello, and produced by Halligan and Torello.
 As with several of Haddaway's singles, another CD maxi was commercialized a few months after the first release.
 The song was a number-one hit in Finland and a top-10 hit in Denmark, Italy, Lithuania, the Netherlands and Switzerland.
-The music video for "Fly Away" features the singer in a prison cell.
+The accompanying music video for "Fly Away" features the singer in a prison cell.

 Critical reception

 James Hamilton from British magazine Music Weeks RM Dance Update described "Fly Away" as a "unhurried crooned Euro galloper".
 Paul Moody from NME said it "is the sort of tedious Euroslush you'd expect minus the existential angst that made 'What Is Love' so groovy."

 Chart performance

 "Fly Away" peaked at number one in Finland and on the European Dance Radio Chart.
 It entered the top 10 in Denmark, Italy, Lithuania, the Netherlands and Switzerland.
 Additionally, the single was a top-20 hit in Austria, Flanders, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number 17 in May 1995.
 On the UK Singles Chart, "Fly Away" reached its highest position of number 20 during its first week on the chart, on 18 June 1995.
 It also peaked at number 25 on the UK Dance Singles Chart and number 13 on the Record Mirror UK on a Pop Tip Club Chart.
+Outside Europe, the song became a top-5 hit in Israel, peaking at number four on 16 May 1995.
+It spent 5 weeks inside the Israeli top 30.